gregnavis/active_record_doctor/README.md

 ### Configuration

-`active_record_doctor` can be configured to better suite your project's needs.
+`active_record_doctor` can be configured to better suit your project's needs.
 For example, if it complains about a model that you want ignored then you can add that model to the configuration file.